s2l1/Headless-Samourai-Dojo/README.md

 $ apt-get install fail2ban

 Mount external hard disk.
 Use ext4 format NTFS will not work!
-Move the Swapfile to your SSD.

 Optional Reading - https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#mounting-external-hard-disk
 Optional Reading - https://stadicus.github.io/RaspiBolt/raspibolt_20_pi.html#moving-the-swap-file

 As mentoined before we want to be running "headless" so you will SSH in from another machine on your local network.
-We also want to harden the ODROID's defences.
+We also want to harden the ODROID.
 The Raspibolt guide is a great help to explain things for those who are not familiar with Linux/SSH during these steps.

-**7. [UFW] Uncomplicated Firewall.**
+## 7. [UFW] Uncomplicated Firewall.

 Enable the Uncomplicated Firewall which controls what traffic is permitted and closes possible security holes.